karabosteve2/se-assignment-2-introduction-to-software-engineering-karabosteve2/README.md

 4. **Improving Performance**: Maintenance also focuses on enhancing the performance of the software to meet new requirements.
 This can involve optimizing data handling, updating coding practices, and reengineering parts of the software to prevent vulnerabilities like hacking.

-Ethical Considerations in Software Engineering:
+**Ethical Considerations in Software Engineering**:

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

 The ethical issues that software engineers might face includes:
 **Bias Amplification**:
 Explanation: When AI models are trained on biased data, they can produce outputs that reinforce or amplify those biases.
 For example, if a prompt reflects gender, racial, or cultural biases present in the training data, the AI might generate content that perpetuates these biases.
 This can lead to unfair or discriminatory outcomes, impacting individuals or groups negatively.
 Example: If an AI used in hiring processes is trained on data that includes biased hiring practices, it may favor candidates from certain demographics over others, thus reinforcing existing inequalities.